The Timeless Values in The Sound of Music: An Analysis

 Although she doubts herself when she first leaves the safe and familiar abbey and sets off to the Von Trapp villa as a novice governess (and with seven children to care for at that), she doesn’t allow her qualms to hold her back.
 After her arrival, she takes a bold and confident stand in confronting the captain about his excessive harshness towards the children, allowing her convictions for what she believes is right to take precedence over anything else.

-And when she flees the villa to the abbey to escape her feelings for the captain, the Mother Superior teaches Maria to confront her problems rather than run from them, which enables Maria to return to the villa and face the captain as well as a very jealous baroness.
+When Maria flees the villa to the abbey to escape her feelings for the captain, the Mother Superior persuades her to confront her feelings rather than avoid them.
+Although she's quite apprehensive, Maria resolves to gather the strength to return to the villa and face the captain, as well as a very jealous baroness.

 Maria displays the kind of fearlessness we all desire in life when we encounter our own mountains: we want to deal with and overcome our trials rather than allow them to intimidate, discourage or destroy us.